- Women tells 911 that man is breaking things with gun because she asked him to leave

-According to a police report about the incident, Scheibe said that after an argument, Zimmerman broke a table with a shotgun and then pointed it at her "for a minute."
+According to a police report on the incident, Scheibe said that after an argument Zimmerman broke a table with a shotgun then pointed it at her "for a minute."

 On a 911 call recording released by police, a woman can be heard telling authorities: "He's inside my house breaking all my (things) because I asked him to leave."

 The woman then says to someone at the house, "I'm doing this again?
 You just broke my glass table.
 You just broke my sunglasses and you put your gun in my freaking face and told me to get the (expletive) out."